LoreAme-x/Passive-Price-Discovery/README.md

 **Sample:** 443 US stocks taken from the actual constituent lists of the **S&P 500**, **S&P 400 MidCap** and **S&P 600 SmallCap** — three indices that differ sharply in how much passive money mechanically has to own them.
-2012–2025, roughly 5,000 stock-year observations.
+2012–2025, 5128 stock-year observations.

 ## What I found